rtb7syl/snooogie/README.md

 # snooogie

-## A multi-threaded ,concurrent,TCP Connect port scanner and reconnaissance tool , which can scan and gather info about single/multiple host/s concurrently
+## A proof-of-concept, minimal, multi-threaded , concurrent , TCP Connect port scanner and reconnaissance tool , which can scan and gather info about single/multiple host/s concurrently

  It serves as a port scanner,where it scans for any range of TCP ports of any host ,and identifies them as either open or closed.